Replay: IVOL – Hope For The Best, Plan For The Worst

 How to think about interest rates and inflation in the post-pandemic world

-Please register below to attend this event
+Please register below to view this replay

 Inflation concerns are mounting.
 The US government has issued $5 trillion in pandemic-era stimulus, a figure which dwarfs other previous aid packages1.
 Simultaneously, with COVID-19 now potentially under control, the economy could experience a post-vaccine boom.
 As a result, inflation is currently running at its fastest pace since 20092.
 Still, the Federal Reserve noted in April’s FOMC meeting that they “generally expected measured inflation to ease” as supply chain bottlenecks diminish and the economy returns to full capacity3.